 In Ontario, impaired driving refers to the operation of a vehicle by a driver while under the influence of drugs or alcohol.
 Any violation due to impaired driving is a criminal offense.

-DUI refers to ‘driving under influence’ while DWI refers to ‘driving while intoxicated’.
+DUI refers to ‘driving under influence’ while DWI refers to ‘driving while intoxicated.
 There is a very thin line of differentiation between both offenses and could be interchanged as per the situation.
-But, driving under both conditions are strictly punishable under the Ontario Highway Traffic Act and Criminal Code of Canada too.
+But, driving under both conditions is strictly punishable under the Ontario Highway Traffic Act and Criminal Code of Canada too.
 If you drive impaired and the breathalyzer shows you are under the influence of alcohol, say, BAC 0.05, DUI is still applicable.
 If you are above this limit, DWI is more appropriate.
-Also, if you refuse to take the breathalyzer or sobriety test, a police officer can arrest you and recommend a blood test to determine your BAC or presence of drugs in your system.
+Also, if you refuse to take the breathalyzer or sobriety test, a police officer can arrest you and recommend a blood test to determine your BAC or the presence of drugs in your system.